Methodology

 Scope

-- Incident records document discrete events where an AI hazard produced harm or near-harm.
-An incident is direct evidence that a hazard is real.
+- Incident records document discrete events where an AI system's development, deployment, or use produced harm or near-harm.

-Hazards and incidents are different kinds of things: a hazard is an ongoing condition; an incident is a discrete event.
-A single hazard can produce many incidents over time, and the hazard persists even after incidents occur — just as a dangerous intersection remains a hazard after each collision.
-The materialized_from link on incident records captures this evidentiary relationship.
+These are different kinds of things: a hazard is an ongoing condition; an incident is a discrete event.
+A single hazard can produce many incidents over time, and the hazard persists even after incidents occur, just as a dangerous intersection remains a hazard after each collision.
+The materialized_from link on incident records captures this relationship: incidents are evidence that a hazard is real.
 This follows the model used in aviation safety, where crash investigations and voluntary hazard reports feed the same safety objective.

 What systems are in scope